 Close your eyes and picture the wound leaving your body.
 See yourself walking lighter, freer, more whole.

-For more guidance on aligning your emotional healing with energy work, explore 20 Reflective Questions to Reveal Which Chakras Need Healing This blog helps you connect emotional release with your body’s energetic systems, so healing is complete from the inside out.
+For more guidance on aligning your emotional healing with energy work, explore 20 Reflective Questions to Reveal Which Chakras Need Healing.
+This can help you connect emotional release with your body’s energetic system, supporting deeper, more integrated healing.

 Self-Reflective Questions to Support Your Healing